Romantica (album)

 Romantica is the sixth album by American alternative rock band Luna, released in 2002.

 Production

 The album was produced and mixed by Gene Holder and Dave Fridmann.

 Critical reception

-Exclaim! wrote that "there are some subtle advancements here, like the overall production style of knob-twister Dave Fridman [sic], who has isolated Wareham's languorous vocals more dramatically than on any previous release."
+Exclaim! wrote that "there are some subtle advancements here, like the overall production style of knob-twister Dave Fridmann, who has isolated Wareham's languorous vocals more dramatically than on any previous release."

 Track listing

 All lyrics by Dean Wareham, music by Luna, except where noted.